 Of the book, Donald Knuth wrote “This book has deservedly won an Academy Award.
 I believe it should also be nominated for a Pulitzer Prize.”

-As of October 15, 2018, the full contents of the third edition of the book are freely available online.
+The full contents of both the third and fourth editions of the book are freely available online.